radicallyopensecurity/templates/Offertes/FAQ.md

 * What does ROS mean by "Peek over our Shoulder" (PooS)?
 ```
-Related to our "teach to fish" principle, we aim to give our customers a deeper understanding
+In accordance with our "Teach to Fish" principle, we aim to give our customers a deeper understanding
 of exactly *how* we work.
 We do this by structurally inviting our customers to join our
 engagements (often pentests) as either active volunteers or passive observers.
 In such a way, we
 hope to demystify the pentesting process, thus promoting self-sufficiency, and helping the customer